LuKeF-2021/FundamentalProjectLukeFoster21Feb/README.md

 <h3>Tools Used</h3>
 Other tools used during the development of this application that haven't been discussed are as follows:
-* Git - has been used to push up 'Commits' of code changes, whether that be Front-End or Back-End code.
+<li>Git - has been used to push up 'Commits' of code changes, whether that be Front-End or Back-End code.
 This has been very
 helpful when making experimental changes to my code, each time my codebase is working as intended and has no errors,
 a commit was pushed to GitHub.
 If any of my changes did not work as intended or caused issues, code could be rolled back
-to a stable point to continue working on.
+to a stable point to continue working on.</li>
 * Spring H2 database -
 <h3>Future Improvements</h3>